OptareSolutions/kong-bodyrequest-auth/README.md

 First time we must follow first link to prepare the env.

-NOTE: I found an issue working with Docker modules in windows.
-If you get this error: XXXXX remove these lines from pongo file YYYYYYY
+> NOTE: I found an issue working with Docker modules in windows.
+You might need to remove some lines from pongo file.

 Next time we work with pongo we only need to execute:
 ```